mvolkmann/Cuis-Smalltalk-Vim/README.md

 I'm not aware of any issues with using this package, but for now only use this in fresh images that do not contain important code changes you cannot afford to lose.
+So far this has only been tested in macOS.

 To install this, clone the repository and evaluate `Feature require: 'Vim'` in a Workspace.